The most common question that we get asked on social media, private messages and online enquires is ‘How much for X?’

 If you shop around based on price, there is likely a reason why the ‘cheapest price’ is the cheapest.
 Having state-of-the-art technology, which makes the surgical process smoother and easier for the patient, isn’t available in every clinic.
 The skill level and experience of your dental surgeon, your assisting dentist, your dental assistant or dental nurse all contribute towards your final result.

-We see a lot of patients who have ended up at Aria Dental seeking (avoidable) help.
-Those cheap dental implants are not so cheap anymore.
+We see a lot of patients who have ended up at Aria Dental seeking further help (which was avoidable).
+Those cheap dental implants or cheap dentists are not so cheap anymore.
 Some dentists may push the protection of their warranties – but don’t forget that this is surgery, and something being implanted into your body – you don’t ever want it to fail.

 Price Guide for Dental Implants

 We do understand that when doing your research and planning financially for dental implants that understanding ‘what you are in for’ is valuable.
 At Aria Dental, and across our website, you will see some price guides to help patients understand costs and start to understand the financial expectations.

 The cost of a dental implant at our state-of-the-art Aria Dental clinic, starts from around $4,500 for a single tooth implant.
 However, as we have explained, how much dental implant/s will cost you will depend on a variety of issues, as no two people are the same.
 In your clinical consultation, we can complete the diagnostics required to give you a treatment plan, which includes your costs.

 But to give you an indication of pricing, here are a few ball-park figures.
 These costs are before health insurance rebates, and assumptions of good oral health.
 Payment plan options are available, to make the procedure more financially manageable.